 Bhīshma imparted one last teaching: "As these saplings demonstrate, one should withstand an adversary's force with humility.
 Those who do not yield, akin to the towering trees, will be torn from their roots and annihilated."

-Philosophical Connections:
+Philosophical Interpretations:

 The Upanishads have echoed this sentiment with the phrase - अनुगच्छेतु प्रवाह: (Especially flow with the current).
 It suggests that one should manage what is within one's control and gracefully accept and adapt to what is not.